Before Getting Started:

 Physically add your float to your cash drawer and click save.

 Throughout the day you may want to add or remove cash from the cash drawer.
-To add or remove cash, navigate to Setup in the sidebar menu and select 'Cash Management'.
+To add or remove cash, navigate to Sell in the sidebar menu and select 'Cash Management'.
 Here you will see the option to add cash, remove cash, or view any cash movement activity.